SelimChraibi/real-time-human-detection/README.md

 More interesting, the creation of a CAM from an input image (prediction of the class + generation of the heat-map) takes **0.31 second on a laptop**.

 Here are some example outputs.
-The detected class highlighted with a blue frame:
+The detected class is highlighted with a blue frame:

 ![1-2](https://i.imgur.com/zhJEd1H.png)![1](https://i.imgur.com/WVLglYK.png)![2](https://i.imgur.com/AkXP5jm.png)![3](https://i.imgur.com/DAfIub0.png)![4](https://i.imgur.com/9jCGul5.png)![5](https://i.imgur.com/ZwdNGUy.png)![7](https://i.imgur.com/SJa0eZp.png)